RavenousLegs

 The glaciers and snowfall near Nala Campsite on Auden's Col trek

-Trek for Day1 ended at a campsite called "Nala Camp".
-This was the only day we could find some soil to pitch our tents on.
-The incessant snowfall lowered the temperature to -2 degrees in the night, making it very difficult for us to adjust to the cold conditions on day1.
+Trek for Day1 concluded at a campsite called “Nala Camp.”
+It was the only day we could find suitable soil to pitch our tents.
+The relentless snowfall dropped the temperature to a bone-chilling -2 degrees during the night, making it extremely challenging for us to acclimate to the freezing conditions on the first day.

 Nala Camp site on Auden's Col trek